Shared Medical Appointments

 What Happens During An SMA?

 An SMA occurs when multiple patients with common needs are seen as a group.
 Some SMAs are for the management of chronic conditions such as Diabetes, Metabolic Syndrome or Asthma.
-The visits are with a physician and an additional staff member, usually an RN, who serves as a facilitator.
-During your SMA you'll be able to receiving ongoing support for your chronic health conditions, change or renew prescriptions, receive test results, discuss medications and treatment options, and receive medical exams and immunizations.
+The visits are with a physician or nurse practitioner and an additional staff member, usually an RN, serves as a facilitator.
+During your SMA you’ll be able to receiving ongoing support for your chronic health conditions, change or renew prescriptions, receive test results, discuss medications and treatment options, and receive medical exams and immunizations.
 Private exams can occur before or after the SMA if needed.

 All information that is discussed in the SMA is confidential.
 Patients and guests must sign a consent form in accordance with HIPAA guidelines agreeing to keep all information shared in a Shared Medical Appointment confidential.
 Depending on the type of visit, an SMA can have anywhere from 5 to 20 patients in attendance.
 Patients who attend SMAs have the ability to share experiences and advice with one another.
 SMAs include individual evaluation and management of each patient, as well as counseling with the group as a whole.
 While an individual appointment typically lasts 15 to 30 minutes, an SMA is 90 minutes long, allowing participants to spend more time with the healthcare team.